 If you default on a payday loan, the lender will take several steps to try and collect the debt.
-The lender will usually start by continually trying to withdraw payments from your bank account – which will likely result in you getting charged additional fees by both the lender and your bank.
+The lender will usually start by trying to withdraw payments from your bank account – which will likely result in you getting charged additional fees by both the lender and your bank.
 If that doesn’t work, you may get calls from collection agencies and could, in the most extreme cases, end up being sued in Small Claims Court.

 And no, you can’t go to jail in Canada for defaulting on a payday loan.
-The worst case scenario most people could face is where a judge orders that a portion of your paycheque go directly to repay your payday loan – also known as “garnishing your wages” – until the debt is paid off.
+The worst case scenario most people could face is where a judge orders that a portion of their paycheque go directly to repay your payday loan – also known as “garnishing your wages” – until the debt is paid off.

 Steps a lender can take when you default on a payday loan